kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

     return transformer
 {% endhighlight %}

-returns a FeatureUnion (a tool for combining multiple feature extraction or transformation steps in parallel, and then concatenating their outputs into a single feature matrix).
-This combines two parallel feature extraction pipelines: Structured features (dictionary-based features e.g., tag, depth, text length using DictVectorizer) and Text features (text features using TfidfVectorizer).
-ItemSelector is used to pick the right part (structured or text) from each input tuple.
+returns a [FeatureUnion](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.FeatureUnion.html) (a tool for combining multiple feature extraction or transformation steps in parallel, and then concatenating their outputs into a single feature matrix).
+This combines two parallel feature extraction pipelines: Structured features (dictionary-based features e.g., tag, depth, text length using [DictVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.DictVectorizer.html)) and Text features (text features using [TfidfVectorizer](https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.TfidfVectorizer.html)).
+ItemSelector is a class we create which is used to pick the right part (structured or text) from each input tuple.
 This is a a fairly common text transformer that can be re-used with any text and structured data (for example for a book recommendation engine or a customer support ticket classification system).
 We will be improving this in the future, but for now it demonstrates how to combine structured and text features to pass to our pipeline.

 {% highlight python %}
 model = make_pipeline(